memfault/interrupt/_drafts/firmware-update-architecture.md

 different programs.
 This is the case for the STM32.
 For all others we must make do with RAM.
 "But François, isn't RAM volatile"?
 Not quite: as long as your MCU remains powered, the SRAM will hold its state.
-For short durations, you can treat is as non-volatile storage.
+For short durations, you can treat it as non-volatile storage.

 The simplest way to carve out an area of RAM to be shared across our programs is to declare it in a shared linker script.
 We've covered linker scripts on